-2. Before registering, the student should consult with his supervising committee, or with members of the department in which he is taking his major work to determine the studies which he can pursue to the best advantage.
+2. Before registering, the student should consult with members of the department in which he is taking his major work to determine the studies which he can pursue to the best advantage.

 3. A student will not receive credit for a course unless he is properly registered.
 At the first meeting of each class he should furnish the instructor with a regular assignment card for the course, obtained on registration.
 The student himself is charged with the responsibility of making certain that all grades to which he is entitled have been recorded.